-Tadopani to Ghorepani
+En route from Tadopani to Ghorepani

 Disclaimer.
 This trek was undertaken a few years back and hence information about the splendour or otherwise of teahouses and camping sites may be slightly out of date.
 The Annapurna region suffered only minor damage during the devastating earthquake of April 2015 and the trekking routes were largely unaffected.
 I have checked with travel-industry colleagues in Nepal and incorporated their updates but if you come across new information please feel free to update me.
 All such contributions will be duly acknowledged.
 Mark